zzonyo/trust-docs-test/source/index.html.md

-match-id            | string    | The match id of this match price               | string    | The limit price of limit order created-at          | int       | The timestamp in milliseconds when the match and fill is done type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker filled-amount       | string    | The amount which has been filled filled-fees         | string    | Transaction fee paid so far source              | string    | The source where the order was triggered, possible values: sys, web, api, app
+match-id            | string    | The match id of this match price               | string    | The limit price of limit order created-at          | int       | The timestamp in milliseconds when the match and fill is done type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker, buy-stop-limit, sell-stop-limit filled-amount       | string    | The amount which has been filled filled-fees         | string    | Transaction fee paid so far source              | string    | The source where the order was triggered, possible values: sys, web, api, app